Fact Sheet - Open Access Information for Citizens

 Does the public interest test apply to open access information?

-Yes.
-In some circumstances an agency may partially or fully withhold open access information due to an overriding public interest against disclosure.
-If an agency refuses to release open access information for this reason, it must publish on its website a record of the open access information it does not make publicly available due to an overriding public interest against disclosure.
-If an application for open access information is made through the formal access application process and the agency refuses to release information the agency must provide you with written reasons.
+If an agency refuses to release open access information for this reason, it must publish on its website a record of the open access information it does not make publicly available due to an overriding public interest against disclosure21.
+If an application for open access information is made through the formal access application process22 and the agency refuses to release information the agency must provide you with written reasons23

 How do I get open access information?

-Looking at an agency’s website is a good place to start as open access information must be made available on an agency’s website, unless this would involve an unreasonable cost to the agency.
+Looking at an agency’s website is a good place to start as open access information must be made available on an agency’s website, unless this would involve an unreasonable cost to the agency23.
 As a matter of good practice, the IPC encourages agencies to display its open access information prominently online, making it easy to access.

 If open access information is not available on an agency’s website, contact the agency directly and ask for the information.